LASER3284/MotorMotion/README.md

 ### Examples

 We also have written and included some example code for each of the motor motion classes.
-You'll be able to view them in the `examples/cpp` folder.
-Each project should be able to built as it's own robot project and deployed onto your robot (make sure to set your IDs/etc!)
+You'll be able to view them in the `examples` folder.
+Each project should be able to built as it's own robot project and deployed onto your robot (make sure to set your IDs/etc!).

 ## Documentation

-There is full API documentation both on our website `[TODO: insert link]`.
+There is full API documentation both on our website at [motormotion.laser3284.org](motormotion.laser3284.org).
+The docs are also available under the `docs` branch and the full page (including maven repository) is available under the `gh-pages` branch.

 ## Development